zeko-labs/zeko/src/app/zeko/parallel_merger/README.md

 let add_job t ctx ~(data : Base.t)
 ```

-Adding a job creates a `Todo Base` job at the end of a last tree and calls a process function.
+Adding a job creates a `Todo (Base witness)` job at the end of a last tree and calls a process function.
-After completion it is transformed into a `Done Merge` job by `finish_job_exn` function, and checks if it created an opportunity to merge.
+After completion it is transformed into a `Done (Merge witness)` job by `finish_job_exn` function, and checks if it created an opportunity to merge.
-Opportunity to merge are two consecutive `Done Merge` jobs in one tree.
+Opportunity to merge are two consecutive `Done (Merge witness)` jobs in one tree.
 Finished job can create only one opportunity to merge.
-If there is one, create new `Todo Merge` job and process it.
+If there is one, create new `Todo (Merge (fst, snd))` job and process it.

 Additionally all the jobs have unique id, so we can track them.